 What is the purpose of FASPE?

-The purpose of FASPE is to inform students’ personal and professional lives through a structured program of study that uses the role of their chosen professions in Nazi Germany and the Holocaust as a backdrop for the consideration of contemporary ethical issues.
+The purpose of FASPE is to inform the personal and professional lives of future leaders in society through a structured program of study that uses the role of their chosen professions in Nazi Germany and the Holocaust as a backdrop for the consideration of contemporary ethical issues in their field.

 Who is FASPE for?